Cabrera, Dominican Republic, the All-Inclusive Alternative

 Hotels In Cabrera Dominican Republic

-BOUTIQUE: A tropical garden oasis, Hotel La Catalina offers both simple hotel rooms and fully furnished 2-bedroom condos.
+A tropical garden oasis, Catalina Tropical Lodge offers both simple hotel rooms and fully furnished 2-bedroom condos.
 Perfectly located as a base for exploring Cabrera’s quiet pleasures, or venturing further afield, the hotel provides two lovely pools, a full restaurant, fitness facilities, tennis courts, and hidden nooks in the lush landscape that just beg you to relax and rejuvenate.

 Pool - Balaji Palace - Rio San Juan - Dominican Republic

-LUXURY: The extraordinary Balaji Palace brings romance and fantasy to life.
-Set on a cliff overlooking translucent shores, 13-individually decorated rooms marry Indian luxury and Dominican comforts.
-Begin mornings with breakfast in bed, spice up afternoons at the swim up pool bar, culminate your day at balcony dinners served up by a private chef.
-No amenity is overlooked by the full service staff.
+The extraordinary Balaji Palace brings romance and fantasy to life.
+Set on a cliff overlooking translucent shores, 13 individually decorated rooms marry Indian luxury and Dominican comforts.
+Begin mornings with breakfast in bed, spice up afternoons at the swim-up pool bar, and culminate your day at balcony dinners served up by a private chef.
+No amenity is overlooked by the full-service staff.

 Caribbean Vacations Travel Guides: